 Gas cloud being ripped apart by black hole at the centre of the Milky Way (observations from 2006, 2010 and 2013 are shown in blue, green and red, respectively)[261]

 Gravitational collapse occurs when an object's internalpressure is insufficient to resist the object's own gravity.
 At the end of a star's life, it will run out ofhydrogen tofuse, and will start fusing more and more massive elements, until it gets toiron.
-Since the fusion of any heavier elements wouldrequire more energy than they would release, the star can no longer perform nuclear fusion.
-If the iron core of the star is too massive, the star will no longer be able to support itself and will undergo gravitational collapse.[298][299]
+Since the fusion of elements heavier than iron wouldrequire more energy than it would release, nuclear fusion ceases.
+If the iron core of the star is too massive, the star will no longer be able to support itself and will undergo gravitational collapse.[262][263]

 While most of the energy released during gravitational collapse is emitted very quickly, an outside observer does not actually see the end of this process.
 Even though the collapse takes a finite amount of time from thereference frame of infalling matter, a distant observer would see the infalling material slow and halt just above the event horizon, due to gravitational time dilation.
-Light from the collapsing material takes longer and longer to reach the observer, with the light emitted just before the event horizon forms delayed an infinite amount of time.
-Thus the external observer never sees the formation of the event horizon; instead, the collapsing material seems to become dimmer and increasingly red-shifted, eventually fading away.[306]
+Light from the collapsing material takes longer and longer to reach the observer, with the delay growing to infinity as the emitting material reaches the event horizon.
+Thus the external observer never sees the formation of the event horizon; instead, the collapsing material seems to become dimmer and increasingly red-shifted, eventually fading away.[264]

 Primordial black holes and the Big Bang